lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

   * Uniting families for eternity.

-Class presidencies, supported by adult leaders, counsel together about how to accomplish this work.
-For more information about the work of salvation and exaltation, study chapter 1.
+Class presidencies, supported by adult leaders, counsel together about how to help accomplish this work.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 11.2.1